GSA/Section508.gov/_pages/acquisition/2025-11-19-buy-ict-micro-purchases.md

     <li>Are there positive examples of how a product supports a specific success criterion?</li>
     <li>Does the vendor publicly display their ACR?</li>
     </ul>
-    <p>Excerpted from  <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">How to Read a VPAT®: Assessing Accessibility Conformance Reports</a>, Brian McNeilly, University of Washington, USA, Sina Bahram, Prime Access Consulting, Inc., USA</p>
+    <p>Excerpted from <a href="https://www.mw19.mwconf.org/session/how-to-read-a-vpat/index.html" target="_blank" class="usa-link--external">How to Read a VPAT®: Assessing Accessibility Conformance Reports</a>, Brian McNeilly, University of Washington, USA, Sina Bahram, Prime Access Consulting, Inc., USA</p>
     <h4 id="scoring-acrs">Scoring ACRs</h4>
     <p>ACRs include categories rated as &quot;meets&quot;, &quot;partially meets&quot;, and &quot;does not meet&quot; requirements.
 Assign a value to each of those ratings, then tally the scores, paying greatest attention to accessibility elements most pertinent to the requirements you defined in Step 2.</p>
     <p>Of the products that meet the business need, your agency is obligated to pick the item that meets Section 508 accessibility requirements.
 Document your research, to compare solutions and find one that is the best fit for your agency including at a minimum vendor name, version, and model number, and a description of how the solution will/will not meet your business need.</p>
     <p>Evaluating ACRs is not easy for a novice.
-Do not be afraid to seek help from <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">your Section 508 Program Manager</a>.</p>
+Do not be afraid to seek help from your <a href="{{site.baseurl}}/tools/program-manager-listing/">Section 508 Program Manager</a>.</p>
     <h4 id="the-best-meets-exception">The Best Meets Exception</h4>
     <p>The &#39;Best Meets&#39; exception provides a mechanism to help agencies balance business needs and obligations to procure ICT and conform to the Revised Section 508 Standards when an alternative that fully conforms is not available.</p>
     <p>If there are technically acceptable solutions available in the marketplace, you must select one of those solutions (FAR 39.203(c)(1)).
 You cannot choose a different solution and claim an exception (such as &quot;best meets&quot; or &quot;undue burden&quot;).</p>